egome007/Net/README.md

 # Development Requirements

++	Roadmap (Milestone of project) Information detaling project
++       QA Test plan
++       Test report
++       SDS (Software Design Specification)
 +       Use Python and Trello software management in the context of techonologies learned.
 +	Distribute demo presentation.
 +	Will use at an API within project scope.
 +	Creation of a write-up summarizing our team learning obejctive and lessons learned.